Aeonstrife/potato65-hotswap-buildguide/docs/buildguide.md

 ![step5](/images/6.jpg "step5")

 ### Step 6
 Place the 2 top acrylic layers on top of the switch plate so that the screw holes align and screw in the 10 hex screws using the provided Allen key.
+Be careful not to overtorque the screws.
 ![step6](/images/7.jpg "step6")

 ### Step 7